-There will be an online module evaluation questionnaire at the end of term for you to record your feedback on the module and teaching.
-The feedback is taken very seriously by tutors and will help us improve the module so please do fill it in.
-But your feedback and suggestions on how the module can be improved is welcome at any time.
+There'll be an online evaluation questionnaire for you to record your feedback anonymously on modules and teaching.
+The feedback is taken seriously by tutors and helps me to improve the module, so I'd be really grateful if you could fill it in and gove comments on DoS.
+Your feedback and suggestions on how the module can be improved is also welcome at any other time.
+I'll set aside a few minutes after a few weeks mid-term to get feedback so far.

-WEEK 1 INTRODUCTORY MEETING: WHAT IS SOCIALISM?
+WEEK 1 WHAT IS SOCIALISM?
 IS SOCIALISM DEAD?

-At the first meetings in week one I'll give an overview of the debates and themes we will be looking at and some of the history of the themes and events.
-We can discuss the organisation and content of the module, how we'll run the seminars and any other things you'd like to ask about.
-So bring along any queries you have to week one.
-This is a good chance to ask any questions.
+At the first lecture in week one I'll give an overview of debates and themes we'll be looking and some of the history behind the themes and events of the module.

+In the seminar we can discuss the organisation and content of the module, how we'll run the seminars and any other things you'd like to ask about.
+So, bring along any queries you have to week one.

-In the seminar we'll have a discussion about 1) what socialism is and 2) whether it's dead.
-So think about what you might answer on these two issues and be ready to discuss them at the seminar.
-These will inform the module and we'll come back to them throughout the term.
+In the seminar we'll discuss: 1) what socialism is; and, if we have time, 2) whether it's dead.
+So, think about what you might answer on these two issues, bring your own answers, and be ready to discuss them at the seminar.